carlossless/lokalise/README.md

 {
   "api_token": "<YOUR LOKALI.SE API TOKEN>",
   "project_id": "<YOUR PROJECT ID>",
-  "output_path": "<PATH WHERE LOCALIZATION FILES WILL BE PUT" }
+  "output_path": "<PATH WHERE LOCALIZATION FILES WILL BE PUT>" }
 ```